zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 ---
 Title: Execute LINQ Dynamic Expression with List and EF Core
 MetaDescription: Learn how to use LINQ Dynamic query to execute methods such as Select, OrderBy, or Where clause dynamically.
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # My First LINQ Dynamic

 LINQ is an incredibly powerful way of querying data.
 It allows developers to write code that is both expressive and easy to read.
-However, something that's missing is using LINQ with dynamic expression.
+However, something that's missing is using LINQ with dynamic expressions.

 Indeed, you can use LINQ for most of your queries, but what to do if you wish to allow your user to dynamically filter a list for a report?
 That is when using LINQ Dynamic through the C# Eval Library starts to shine.